Single instruction, multiple data: Software

 SIMD instructions are widely used to process 3D graphics, although modern graphics cards with embedded SIMD have largely taken over this task from the CPU.
-Some systems also include permute functions that re-pack elements inside vectors, making them particularly useful for data processing and compression.
+Some systems also include permute functions that re-pack elements inside vectors, making them especially useful for data processing and compression.
 They are also used in cryptography.
 The trend of general-purpose computing on GPUs (GPGPU) may lead to wider use of SIMD in the future.
+Recent compilers such as LLVM, GNU Compiler Collection (GCC), and Intel's ICC offer aggressive auto-vectoring options.
+Developers can often enable these with flags like -O3 or -ftree-vectorize, which guide the compiler to restructure loops for SIMD compatibility.

 Adoption of SIMD systems in personal computer software was at first slow, due to a number of problems.
 One was that many of the early SIMD instruction sets tended to slow overall performance of the system due to the re-use of existing floating point registers.
 Other systems, like MMX and 3DNow!, offered support for data types that were not interesting to a wide audience and had expensive context switching instructions to switch between using the FPU and MMX registers.
 Compilers also often lacked support, requiring programmers to resort to assembly language coding.

 SIMD on x86 had a slow start.
 The introduction of 3DNow! by AMD and SSE by Intel confused matters somewhat, but today the system seems to have settled down (after AMD adopted SSE) and newer compilers should result in more SIMD-enabled software.
 Intel and AMD now both provide optimized math libraries that use SIMD instructions, and open source alternatives like libSIMD, SIMDx86 and SLEEF have started to appear (see also libm).

 Apple Computer had somewhat more success, even though they entered the SIMD market later than the rest.
 AltiVec offered a rich system and can be programmed using increasingly sophisticated compilers from Motorola, IBM and GNU, therefore assembly language programming is rarely needed.
 Additionally, many of the systems that would benefit from SIMD were supplied by Apple itself, for example iTunes and QuickTime.
 However, in 2006, Apple computers moved to Intel x86 processors.
 Apple's APIs and development tools (XCode) were modified to support SSE2 and SSE3 as well as AltiVec.
-Apple was the dominant purchaser of PowerPC chips from IBM and Freescale Semiconductor and even though they abandoned the platform, further development of AltiVec is continued in several PowerPC and Power ISA designs from Freescale and IBM.
+Apple was the dominant purchaser of PowerPC chips from IBM and Freescale Semiconductor.
+Even though Apple has stopped using PowerPC processors in their products, further development of AltiVec is continued in several PowerPC and Power ISA designs from Freescale and IBM.

-SIMD within a register, or SWAR, is a range of techniques and tricks used for performing SIMD in general-purpose registers on hardware that doesn't provide any direct support for SIMD instructions.
+SIMD within a register, or SWAR, is a range of techniques and tricks used for performing SIMD in general-purpose registers on hardware that does not provide any direct support for SIMD instructions.
 This can be used to exploit parallelism in certain algorithms even on hardware that does not support SIMD directly.